Function List

 getColor

-before any draw function(Such as immediately afterversion3()
+is used before drawing any scene (i.e., immediately afterversion3()

 ,OUTPUT